MercersKitchen/BYOD/README.md

    - Note: some files need special programs to run that might be installed (see Downloads) but are often already installed in the C-Drive.
    - Must check both files, specific software, habits of user, and the state of the hard drive

-### Steps for Single Boot Windows 7 Installation ...
+### Summary Steps for Single Boot Windows 7 Installation ...
 Additional Details Below
 1. Download ISO Files from Microsoft
 2. Create USB Installation Key
 3. Install WINDOWS